 Come and see

-Listen for the bells at a church near you or send an email telling us where you live (town or village name; County and County Town names; and your full postcode) to find a tower in your area.
+Listen for the bells at a church near you or register on our Learn to Ring website, so we can find a tower in your area.
 Then go along and see what ringing is all about.

 Beware!
 Once you’ve got the bug, you may find it hard to give up:

 “I learnt to ring over forty years ago and I still get the same buzz that I did when I first started.”

 “I have been ringing just a few years, and it’s obsessive for me!
 But for others it is about ringing once a week, and they are really happy with that.”

 The origins of change ringing lie in the sixteenth century when church bells began to be fitted with a full wheel.
 This gave ringers control of their bell, allowing sets of bells (rings) to be rung in continuously changing patterns.
 To really grasp this someone can talk you through it, often by demonstrating with a small model.

 The most familiar sound to a newcomer is probably that of ‘rounds’ where the bells are rung in order, smallest (highest sounding) to largest.
 Have a look at this being done here.

 Music is then created by altering the order in which the bells sound.
 Physically this is done by the bells swapping places, ie one ringer waits a bit longer before pulling their rope to make the bell chime, whilst the person they are swapping with pulls earlier to get ahead of them.
 This is done either by someone calling out the numbers of the bells to swap them, or by learning defined sequences of changes called methods.
 Learning a few simple methods allows ringers to join in with other bands in towers around the world.